serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.IO/TemporaryFileHelper/PurgeDirectoryDefault.md

 ## Remarks

 If any errors occur during cleanup, this doesn't raise an exception and ignored.
 Other errors might raise an exception.
-As errors are ignored, method can't gurantee that less than specified number of files will be in the folder after it ends.
+As errors are ignored, method can't guarantee that less than specified number of files will be in the folder after it ends.

 ## See Also